Lost Highway (film): Plot

-Pete confronts Andy at his house, but Andy dies after falling headfirst into a glass table.
-Pete discovers a photograph of Dick, Andy, Alice, and Renee together, which triggers a nosebleed.
-Disoriented, Pete retreats to the bathroom but finds himself wandering the hallways of a hotel instead.

-Pete and Alice arrive at a remote desert cabin to fence stolen goods.
-During sex outside, Alice taunts Pete, saying, "You'll never have me", before disappearing into the cabin.
+Pete confronts Andy at his house, but Andy dies after falling headfirst into the corner of a glass table.
+Pete discovers a photograph of Dick (who looks identical to Mr. Eddy), Andy, Alice, and Renee together, which causes his nose to bleed.
+Disoriented, he retreats to the bathroom but finds himself wandering the hallways of a hotel instead.
+Pete and Alice arrive at a remote desert cabin to sell stolen goods.
+They have sex outside, during which Alice taunts Pete by saying "you'll never have me" before disappearing into the cabin.
 In a flash of light, Pete transforms back into Fred.

-Fred searches the cabin and finds the Mystery Man, who tells him there is no Alice, only Renee.
-The Mystery Man pursues Fred with a video camera, but Fred escapes.

-Fred tracks down Dick Laurent at the Lost Highway Hotel, where Laurent is having sex with Renee.
-After Renee leaves, Fred kidnaps Laurent and takes him to the desert.
-The Mystery Man reappears and hands Fred a knife, which he uses to slit Laurent's throat.
-Laurent, confused, asks what they want.
-The Mystery Man plays a video of a pornographic film Laurent produced, featuring Renee as a participant.
-In cutaways, Renee and Laurent watch the film, aroused.
-Back in the desert, the Mystery Man shoots Laurent with a pistol, whispers something inaudible to Fred, and vanishes, leaving Fred with the gun.
+Fred searches the cabin and finds the pale man, who tells him that "Alice" is in fact Renee.
+He pursues Fred with a video camera, but Fred escapes and finds Dick Laurent having sex with Renee at the Lost Highway Hotel.
+After Renee leaves, Fred kidnaps Dick and takes him to the desert.
+The pale man reappears and hands Fred a knife, with which he slits Dick's throat.
+Dick, confused, asks what they want.
+The pale man plays a pornographic video made by Dick which features Renee.
+Cutaways show Renee and Dick watching the video, aroused.
+Back in the desert, the pale man shoots Dick dead and whispers something inaudible to Fred before vanishing, leaving Fred with the pistol.

-When police investigate Andy's death, Alice is inexplicably absent from the photograph Pete found.
+When police investigate Andy's death, Alice is absent from the photograph Pete found.
 Fred drives to his home, buzzes the intercom, and says, "Dick Laurent is dead."
-As detectives arrive, Fred flees and leads police on a frantic chase through the desert.
-Amid flashes of light and distorted screams, Fred's fate dissolves to the darkened highway.
+As the detectives arrive, Fred flees and leads police on a frantic chase through the desert.
+He screams helplessly amid flashes of light as the scene dissolves to a darkened highway.